 He once dyed his goatee pink in Oakland on Mother’s Day to bring awareness to breast cancer and blue on Father’s Day for prostate cancer awareness.

 Likes tattoos and hair dye.
-Knows that cancer is bad.
+Dislikes cancer.
 Does it get more Cleveland than this?
-Wait.